SilverMarcs/ryt-here/README.md

 Powered by Claude Sonnet 4.5 from Anthropic.

+## IMPORTANT: Click the "I'm Ryt Here" Button to Start

-> **Note:** Most of the banking UI displayed when the project loads is a placeholder.
-Click the **"I'm Ryt Here"** button in the top center to launch the main AI chat interface.
-This is the core of the project.
-Other UI sections are non-functional placeholders.
+**Most of the banking UI shown when you load the app is a placeholder.** The main feature is the AI chat interface.
+Click the large **"I'm Ryt Here"** button in the top center of the screen to launch the conversational banking experience.
+All other UI sections on the initial screen are non-functional demos.

 ## Hackathon Tracks